BioSigSystLab/LC_org/README.md

 # LC
-Scripts for pre-processing and analyzing long covid (LC) data collection
+Scripts for BIDS conversion and general data organization of long covid (LC) project.